 Cost: $55.69 for 1/3 cost of the apartment

-We spent three nights at Apartment Grand Rue, on the second floor, near Place de Ancienne Duoane, my favorite areas in Colmar.
+We spent three nights at Apartment Grand Rue, on the second floor, near Place de Ancienne Duoane, one of my favorite areas in Colmar.

 Cost: $63.84 for my third, a thrifty $21.28 per night